clojure-vim/neovim-client/README.md

 [![Repling Neovim](http://img.youtube.com/vi/g-9DdVwbSTo/0.jpg)](https://www.youtube.com/watch?v=g-9DdVwbSTo)

-### Neovim Plugin
+### Sample Plugins

+Several sample plugins -- consumers of neovim-client -- are included.

+#### Installation

 For now (no Clojars yet), we need neovim-client installed locally, so from the cloned repository's directory:

     lein install

-Install sample-plugin however you normally do it.
+Install sample-plugin-whatever however you normally do it.
 For example, using Vundle you'd add the following line to your .vimrc:

-    Plugin 'file:///path/to/neovim-client', {'rtp': 'sample-plugin/'}
+    Plugin 'file:///path/to/neovim-client', {'rtp': 'sample-plugin-whatever/'}

 Finally, to invoke the plugin launch nvim and run:

     :VundleInstall

+#### Simple Plugin

-    :call RunSamplePlugin()
+   :call RunSamplePluginSimple()

+#### Count Plugin

+This plugin stays running, and maintains state.
+Additionally, it shows how plugins are actually servers, which Neovim can make requests to via rpcruest().

+    :echo SamplePluginCount() ;; repeat!

 ## Future